mfem/web/src/integration.md

    ...

-   // Evalute the basis functions at the point ip trial_fe.CalcShape(ip, tr_shape);
+   // Evaluate the basis functions at the point ip trial_fe.CalcShape(ip, tr_shape);

    ...